moka-guys/dnanexus_multiqc/README.md

 * A folder containing the output in text format.

 ## How does this app work?
-1. The app downloads files found in the QC/ directory of the project.
-MultiQC parses all files, including any recognised files in the report.
+1. The app downloads all files within the QC/ directory of the project.
 2. The dx_find_and_download function is used to search for specific files, which are downloaded only if found.
 3. If sention duplication_metrics files are present the app replaces the header (with a template packaged in the app) so the file is recognised as a picard markduplicates file.
 4. The app sets the minimum-fold coverage reported in the general stats table by editing 'dnanexus_multiqc_config.yaml'.
 This value comes from the app's 'coverage_level' input parameter.